Investigated and Studied the Core Literacy of Physical Education Students in Higher Vocational Colleges in Fujian Province

 Abstract

-Background and Aim: In recent years, the concept of “core literacy” has played an essential role in the educational reform of teacher training in China.
-However, the specific characteristics and structure of core literacy among students majoring in physical education (PE) in higher vocational colleges have not been clearly defined.
-This study aims to explore the current status, structure, and development strategies of core literacy among PE students in Fujian Province.
-The study addresses an important gap in aligning vocational PE education with national educational goals and competency-based training.
+Background and Aim: In recent years, core literacy has become an important concept in the reform of teacher education in China.
+However, the structure and characteristics of core literacy among physical education (PE) students in higher vocational colleges remain insufficiently defined.
+This study aims to examine the current status, structural dimensions, and development strategies of core literacy among PE students in Fujian Province, thereby supporting competency-based reform in vocational PE teacher training.

-Materials and Methods: The study employed a mixed-methods approach that included a literature review, expert interviews, questionnaire surveys, and statistical analysis.
-The target population consisted of 950 junior students majoring in physical education from five higher vocational colleges in Fujian Province, representing both public and private institutions.
-Data were collected using structured questionnaires and expert interviews, and analyzed using NVivo 12 for qualitative coding and AMOS for model validation.
-Analytic Hierarchy Process (AHP) and Confirmatory Factor Analysis (CFA) were used to develop and validate the structure of core literacy.
+Materials and Methods: This study employed a mixed-methods research design involving literature review, expert interviews, questionnaire surveys, and statistical analysis.
+The target population consisted of 950 junior PE students from five higher vocational colleges in Fujian Province, including both public and private institutions.
+Qualitative data from expert interviews were coded using NVivo 12, while quantitative data from structured questionnaires were analyzed using AMOS.
+The Analytic Hierarchy Process (AHP) and Confirmatory Factor Analysis (CFA) were applied to construct and validate the core literacy model.

 Article Details